objektwerks/akka.cluster/readme.md

 Integration Test
 ----------------
 1. sbt clean it:test
->View RabbitMQ Web UI at: http://http://localhost:15672/  ( user: guest, password: guest )
+>View RabbitMQ Web UI at: http://http://localhost:15672/  [ user: guest, password: guest ]

 >Currently the connector integration test pushes **100** Factorial json messages to the request queue, allowing for just-in-time cluster testing.
 The Queue actor will automatically pull these messages from the request queue.
-If you want to push more messages to the request queue, while the EVA cluster is up, simply rerun the integration test.
+If you want to push more messages to the request queue, while the Akka cluster is up, simply rerun the integration test.

 Pack